ibireme/YYKit/README.md

 License
 ==============
-YYModel is provided under the MIT license.
+YYKit is provided under the MIT license.
 See LICENSE file for details.

 <br/>